stelar-eu/walkthroughs/Scenario 3 - Choosing the Right Pesticide Data-Driven Crop Protection/readme.md

 **If you used the provided notebook**, the output artifacts **will be stored in the dataset you created** for  storing the results.

-Browse to the <a name="button" class="btn btn-primary btn-pill py-1 px-3" href="/stelar/console/v1/catalog" target="_blank">Data Catalog</a> and find the **dataset you created containing your username in the title**.
+Browse to the <a name="button" class="btn btn-primary btn-pill py-1 px-3" href="/stelar/console/v1/catalog" target="_blank">Data Catalog</a> and find the **dataset you selected in the beginning of the notebook**.
 Inside the dataset, you will find its resources.
 By clicking on the 'Action' button you **track the lineage of the resource**, which will show you the roadmap of the resource, including the task that generated it.s

 <div style="text-align: center;">
     <img src="https://raw.githubusercontent.com/stelar-eu/walkthroughs/refs/heads/main/Scenario%201%20-%20Forecasting%20Food%20Safety%20Incidents/images/tracking.png" alt="Resource Lineage Tracking" style="width:700px;">